Embed This Data

 - 7.7% growth

 - FDI Inflow:

 The top income tax rate is 25 percent, and the corporate tax rate is 30 percent.
 Other taxes include a property tax and an excise tax.
-The overall tax burden equals 13 percent of total domestic income.
-A value-added tax is set to be introduced to broaden the tax base.
-Government spending amounts to 32.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.4 percent of GDP.
+The overall tax burden equals 13.0 percent of total domestic income.
+Government spending has amounted to 29.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.4 percent of GDP.
 Public debt is equivalent to 115.7 percent of GDP.

 A modern regulatory framework has not been fully developed.
 Despite recent efforts, the business climate remains hampered by inconsistent enforcement of regulations and a lack of transparency.
 The labor supply-and-demand imbalance persists.
-India provides subsidized liquefied petroleum gas and kerosene to Bhutan, and the two governments are co-financing numerous hydropower projects.
+India provides subsidized liquefied petroleum gas and kerosene to Bhutan and is cofinancing numerous hydropower projects.
 The state maintains significant financial and commercial controls.